joelng25/Task-Tracker-CLI/README.md

 ]

 ------------------------------------------------------------------------------------------
-CONTRIBUTING
+FEEDBACK
 ------------------------------------------------------------------------------------------

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please I would love to hear suggestions from the community!

 ------------------------------------------------------------------------------------------
 LICENSE